maxhagn/JavaCourseCollection/README.md

-# Introduction to Programming II
+# Introduction to ProgrammingI I & II

-This repository contains some assignments that should be developed for the course Introduction to Programming Two in the Java programming language.
+This repository contains some assignments that should be developed for the course Introduction to Programming I and II in the Java programming language.